JNRowe/bleeter/README.rst

     user = username
     password = unguessable

-Each notification includes an "Open" button that will open the tweet in your browser of choice, it uses the Python "webbrowser module":http://docs.python.org/library/webbrowser.html and as such can be configured by setting the ``BROWSER`` environment variable to an appropriate value.
+If you notification daemon supports it you can click on the popup to open the tweet in your browser of choice.
+The Python webbrowser_ module is used to accomplish this and as such can be configured by setting the ``BROWSER`` environment variable on most systems(refer to the webbrowser_ documentation for details).

 Hacking
 -------